mpdairy/posh/README.md

-Posh now generates exactly thorough pattern matching for `pull` and pretty efficient patterns for `q`, so you shouldn't need to specify your own unless you want to make things update less, like if you want certain components to just listen to a refresh signal.
+Posh now generates exactly thorough pattern matching for `pull` and pretty efficient patterns for `q`, so you shouldn't need to specify your own unless you want to make things update less, like if you want certain components to just listen to a refresh signal, or if you are using `after-tx` or `db-tx`.

 The datom pattern matcher just takes a list of vectors that consist of values, sets, or a wildcard that match against tx-datoms.
 Tx-datoms